alex-lt-kong/proofs-of-concept/cpp/13_tws-api/README.md

 ### Build `Intel Decimal Floating Point Library`

 - Refer to `./twsapi_macunix.1030.01/IBJts/source/cppclient/Intel_lib_build.txt`
-- Copy the artifact `libbid.a` to a directory that CMake can link.
+- Copy the artifact to a directory that ld can find
+    - one simple way is to copy `libbid.so` to whereever `cmake --install` installs libtwsapi.so to (e.g., `/usr/local/lib/`)

 ### TestCppClient